-Our restructuring plans were aimed to increase efficiency in our sales, marketing and distribution functions, as well as reduce costs across all functional areas.
-In the fourth quarter of fiscal 2022, we initiated a restructuring plan to combine the management of our EMEA and APJ field organizations that has since been completed.
+Our restructuring plan, initiated in the fourth quarter of fiscal 2022, is aimed to increase efficiency in our sales, marketing and distribution functions, as well as reduce costs across all functional areas.
+The plan also included a reorganization to combine our EMEA and APJ field organizations.
 These restructuring charges relate primarily to severance and related costs associated with headcount reductions and stock-based compensation related to modifications of existing unvested awards granted to certain employees impacted by the restructuring plan.

-For the three and six months ended September 30, 2022 and 2021, restructuring charges were comprised of the following:
+For the three and nine months ended December 31, 2022 and 2021, restructuring charges were comprised of the following: